 The Breakdown of Qualified Moving Expenses

 In the case of some fringe benefits that are offered to or given to employees, certain benefits can be excluded from an employee’s income because the expenses would normally be deductible on an individual’s personal income tax return.
-A moving or relocation expense is one such benefit.
-An individual who relocates because of a change in employment may attach a Form 3903 to his annual Form 1040 to deduct certain qualified moving expenses.
-And employers may either pay or reimburse an employee’s moving expenses without taxing the payments if the expenses would otherwise have been deductible using Form 3903.
+A moving or relocation expense is one such employee benefit

-So employers must be able to answer the following questions in order to determine if relocation payments are subject to tax withholding:
+As a result, employers must be able to answer the following questions to determine if relocation payments are subject to tax withholding:

 • Who can deduct moving expenses?